ONSdigital/sdc-global-design-patterns/docs/01-index.md

 ---

 ## Development principles
-We use progressive enhancement to provide the best possible chance of working for the majority of users.
+We use progressive enhancement to provide the best possible chance of working for most users.

 >This is because the only part of a page that you can rely on to work is the HTML.
 If the HTML fails there’s no web page, so you should consider the rest optional.